nob_luma_chroma_forward (Compatible with IFFS 2027.0.0 and up)

 Such can be provided by Flame in for example an ACES workflow via a Colour Mgmt node set to {Colour Transform} ({Custom} active):

-the first entry removing the working Colour Space, via {Type}: {OCIO → Colour Spaces} and selecting the correct space in {Transform}, do not toggle on {Invert}; and
+the first entry removing the linear working colour space, via {Type}: {OCIO → Colour Spaces} and selecting the correct space in {Transform}, do not activate {Invert} here; and

-the second entry being the RRT, via {Type}: {OCIO → View Transforms} and {Transform} set to the desired RRT instance, do not invert this either.
+the second entry being the RRT, via {Type}: {OCIO → View Transforms} and {Transform} set to the desired RRT instance, do not use invert here either.

-For context: in this case, the colour-space-journey goes from the working space to ACES2065-1 - both scene-referred with the first entry, and from scene-referred ACES2065-1 to display-referred CIE-XYZ with the second one.
+For context: here, the colour space-journey goes from the working space to ACES2065-1 - both scene-referred with the first entry, and from scene-referred ACES2065-1 to display-referred CIE-XYZ with the second one.

-The result of this shader is designed to be stored entirely unprocessed, save for the rounding from the working 32fp precision down to the desired integer bit-depth (matching the setting of [Bit Depth]) via the Media Hub export or Write File node in Batch.
+The result of this shader is designed to be stored entirely unprocessed, save for the rounding from the working 32fp precision down to the desired integer bit-depth (matching the setting of [Bit-Depth]) via Media Hub export or Write File node in Batch.

 Because for most use-cases, lossy compression is to be applied externally, a mathematically lossless intermediate format is desirable; such as a packed DPX sequence, or RAW/R210 QuickTime formats (for 8/10 bit, respectively).

-Since the resulting video stream encodes a potentially chroma-subsampled luma/format in an RGB image container, the tool importing it is to be manually set up in order to correctly interpret it.
+Since the resulting video stream encodes a potentially chroma-subsampled luma/format in an RGB image container, the tool importing it is to be configured manually to correctly interpret it.

 From there, it behaves like usual 4:2:0 content and can be directly encoded to (for example) H.265 using libx265.